 - 1967 - Stay Away, Joe starring Elvis Presley

 Sedona has come a long way.
 A lot of the construction you see in town was built during the 1980s when the area was experiencing rapid growth.
 In 1988, Sedona was incorporated as a city.
-Despite the popularity Sedona has hung on to it’s small town roots, which is illustrated by the fact that the planning and zoning commission forced McDonald’s to change its golden arches to a less obtrusive teal — the only such arches in the world.
-Today, Sedona Arizona is one of the premier towns in the Western United States for outdoor enthusiasts as well as shopping.
+Despite the popularity Sedona has maintained it’s small town roots, which is illustrated by the fact that the planning and zoning commission forced McDonald’s to change its golden arches to a less obtrusive teal — the only such arches in the world.
+Today, Sedona Arizona is one of the most beautiful towns in the Western United States as is a favorite for outdoor enthusiasts.

-To see the wide range of activities Sedona has to offer check out SRL’s Adventures page.
+To see the wide range of activities Sedona has to offer check out the Sky Ranch Lodge Adventures page.